Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 - windows
 ---

-Moving your data to the cloud may be helping you eliminate hardware, but it doesn't get you out of the data backup game.
+Moving your data to the cloud may help you eliminate hardware, but it doesn't eliminate the need for a good backup strategy.
 You still need to have the ability to recover data to keep your business going, just as you always have.

 AWS opens up several possibilities for implementing or augmenting an effective backup strategy.
 EBS snapshots are so readily available, simple to take advantage of, and cost effective that I would have to question your I.T. street cred if you didn't leverage them in your AWS environment.